The Arizona Divorce Process Timeline

 Filing With The Clerk

 - One of the spouses starts a court case in Superior Court by filing with the Clerk of the court a “Petition” – a written request to end the marriage.
-There is filling fee of $171.00 which has to be paid at the time of the filing.
-Maricopa County, for example, charges an additional $20.00.
+There is filling fee of which has to be paid at the time of the filing.

 - The Petition is a legal document that asks the court to end the marriage and to issue orders to deal with property and custody.
 It must comply with the court rules and state laws.
 It has to include Summons, Notice of Right to Convert Health Insurance, Joint Preliminary Injunction and Creditor Notice.
 One copy is kept in the court file, one is kept by the spouse who filed and one copy has to go to the other party.

-- The court can’t act until the other party has a chance to read and react to the Petition, so it makes sure the party gets the papers by serving it by “process servers” or a sheriff deputy.
+- The court can’t act until the other party has a chance to read and respond to the Petition, so the court will ensure the non-moving party has received the papers by serving it by “process servers”, acceptance of service or a sheriff deputy.

 Divorce Papers Must Be Served To Other Party

 - The papers have to be served to the other party within 120 days from filing the Petition.
 The court knows the Petition was served when it gets a notice from the process server.
-That is when the clock starts ticking.
+That is when the clock starts ticking, for a response or default.

 Response Must Be Filed Within 20 Days